Efficient total face coloring of planar and toroidal maps: SETFCs based on the trihexagonal tiling

-In this section, we determine SETCCs based on the trihexagonal tiling \cite{Branko} of $\mathbb{R}^2$.
+In this section, we determine SETFCs based on the trihexagonal tiling \cite{Branko} of $\mathbb{R}^2$.

-\begin{theorem} There exist plane and toroidal 2-cell complexes based on the trihexagonal tiling of $\mathbb{R}^2$ admitting SETCCs via rectangular tiles that are the interior-disjoint union of translated copies of $[0,14]\times[0,2]$, each such copy taken as a graph obtained from $P_{15}\square P_3$ by and removing in its contiguous copies of $P_3\square P_3$ the interior copy of $K_{1,4}$ and adding two main-diagonal edges resulting into a subgraph composed by two triangles and a 6-cycle separating them.
-The resulting 1-skeletons are obtained as the line graphs of those resulting from Theorem~\ref{tnabla}. \end{theorem}
+\begin{theorem} There are SETFCs in plane and toroidal maps based on the trihexagonal tiling of $\mathbb{R}^2$ via rectangular tiles that are the interior-disjoint union of translated copies of $[0,14]\times[0,2]$, each such copy taken as a map obtained from $P_{15}\square P_3$ by removing, in each one of the seven contiguous copies of $P_3\square P_3$ in it, the copy of $K_{1,4}$ interior to $P_3\square P_3$ and adding two main-diagonal edges, resulting into a submap composed by two triangles and a 6-cycle separating them.
+The resulting maps have their 1-skeletons as the line graphs of those 1-skeletons resulting from Theorem~\ref{tnabla}. \end{theorem}

 \begin{proof} The trihexagonal tiling $\mathcal{L}_{\Join}$ is obtained as the line graph of the hexagonal tiling graph treated in Subsection~\ref{ss3}.
-It can be furnished as a 2-cell complex $X_{\Join}$ with its sets of vertices, edges and faces, that is the elements of $X_{\Join}^0$, $X_{\Join}^1$ and $X_{\Join}^2$, respectively, disposed as in the graph in Figure~\ref{tubo}, which is obtained from the right side of Figure~\ref{cubo} by the deletion of certain edges.
-An SETCC $c_{\Join}$ on $X_{\Join}$ is indicated via the edge colors and vertex and face color numbers (both for hexagons and triangles), obtained from the corresponding ones of $c_\Delta$ on the right of Figure~\ref{cubo}.
-In fact, every colored hexagon or triangle case of $c_{\Join}$ appears on the right side of Figure~\ref{hubo}, representing a cutout of $(X_\Join,c_\Join)$ from which a representation of $(Y_\Join,d_\Join)$ is obtained by identification of the top and bottom left-to-right 3-paths on the cutout border with common color sequence $1_52_63_04$ as well as identification of the 4-paths following clockwise from those, namely with common color sequence $4_20_53_16_01$ and as well as identification of the remaining 3-paths, namely with common color sequence $1_53_45_14$.
+It can be furnished as a map $X_{\Join}$ with its sets of vertices, edges and faces, that is the elements of $V(X_{\Join})$, $E(X_{\Join})$ and $F(X_{\Join})$, respectively, disposed as in the graph in Figure~\ref{tubo}, which is obtained from the right side of Figure~\ref{cubo} by the deletion of certain edges.
+An SETFC $c_{\Join}$ on $X_{\Join}$ is indicated via the edge colors and vertex and face color numbers (both for hexagons and triangles), obtained from the corresponding ones of $c_\Delta$ on the right of Figure~\ref{cubo}.
+In fact, every colored hexagon or triangle case of $c_{\Join}$ appears on the right side of Figure~\ref{hubo}, representing a toroidal cutout of $(X_\Join,c_\Join)$ from which a representation of $(Y_\Join,d_\Join)$ is obtained by identification of the top and bottom left-to-right 3-paths on the cutout border with common color sequence $1_52_63_04$ as well as identification of the 4-paths following clockwise from those, namely with common color sequence $4_20_53_16_01$ and as well as identification of the remaining 3-paths, namely with common color sequence $1_53_45_14$.